DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 while the process continues when its continuation-relevant structure remains reconstructible.

-The architecture therefore seeks to make continuity itself a first-class system property.
+Continuity itself is a first-class system property.

 6. The Core Process Model